If muscle growth (hypertrophy) is your primary training goal, how important is it to vary? Do you have to ‘shock’ your muscles over and over again?

 4. Other reasons to change your training program are if you want to train a certain muscle group more or less, and if there is an injury.

-5. If variety is important to your enjoyment of training, then vary small exercises.
+5. If variety is important to your enjoyment of training, vary small exercises.
 For example, do cable curls one time and dumbbell curls the next.
 Continue to monitor the training principle of overload.
+Do two to four different exercises per muscle group.

 VARIATION AS A TRAINING PRINCIPLE